 The family is sizeable.
-It consists of Leo’s parents Marilyn and David, who are separating after more than 40 years of marriage and are in disagreement about the state of the marriage; Marilyn wants David to talk to her more about Leo and his grief, while David addresses his pain through exercise and cooking (actually, chopping vegetables) as a hobby.
-Leo’s three sisters—Clarissa (who has discovered just that day that at age 39 she is infertile), Noelle (who lives in Israel with her Orthodox husband and four young sons and who refuses to eat the Kosher food on the brand new plates her parents have prepared for her), and Lily (who lives with a man she loves andfreely shares her anger over Leo’s death).
+It consists of Leo’s parents Marilyn and David, who are separating after more than 40 years of marriage and disagree about the state of the marriage; Marilyn wants David to talk to her more about Leo and his grief, while David addresses his pain through exercise and cooking (actually, chopping vegetables) as a hobby.
+Leo’s three sisters—Clarissa (who has just discovered that she is infertile at age 39), Noelle (who lives in Israel with her Orthodox husband and four young sons and who refuses to eat the Kosher food on the brand-new plates her parents have prepared for her), and Lily (who lives with a man she loves and freely shares her anger over Leo’s death).
 Thisbe, Leo’s wife, and their son Calder also come from across the country; Thisbe struggles with how to tell the family that she has (already) met a man she wants to move in with and that she wants to return a sizeable financial gift that was intended to help her raise her toddler on a graduate student’s salary.
-Calder knows his father isdead but already cannot remember him as being in his life.
+Calder knows his father is dead but already cannot remember him as being in his life.

-They are all these things, especially unlikeable and ego-centric.
+They are all these things, especially unlikeable and egocentric.
 Why shouldn’t they be?
-Theyhave lost a lynchpin in their lives.
+They have lost a lynchpin in their lives.
 Leo is the youngest child and only son.
-He is the one on whomthe sisters doted, each in her own way.
+He is the one on whom the sisters dote, each in her own way.
 He was the light of his mother’s life and his father’s joy.
 He was the love (and irritant) of his young wife and the first man of his little boy’s life.
-Leo hasbeen dead for only one year; his death was massively public and highly political, drawing his mother out of herself to write numerous, scathing editorials about President Bush’s reasons forbeing in Iraq in the first place.
+Leo has been dead for only one year; his death was massively public and highly political, drawing his mother out of herself to write numerous, scathing editorials about President Bush’s reasons for being in Iraq in the first place.
 The family has both ducked the press and courted it in the past year.
 They are mystified, confused, disconnected from one another, and positively livid at losing Leo.

 When I grieve, I’m not terribly likeable.
 My sense of place in my family is threatened, and I don’t know where to turn when I feel totally bereft or miserably angry.
-I was happy to find abook that featured an unlikeable family.
+I was happy to find a book that featured an unlikeable family.
 It gave me hope.
-I think that here is an author who understands the depths of grief.
+Here is an author who understands the depths of grief.
 Sometimes we all just need to be understood and not admonished to straighten up and be more likeable.